 It’s no surprise that boxers usually do the jump rope to keep their feet quick and light as they constantly have to move to dodge their opponent.
 Other people just do this because they hate other kinds of cardio and find this to be more fun.
 Isn’t that the goal anyway — to find what exercise you enjoy and stick with it?

 As with all equipment, some work better than others, especially when you’re advancing through your fitness journey.
 You must always keep in mind your fitness goals (or, more specifically, your jump rope goals).

-After having my jump ropes fail on me multiple times from retail stores I went online to see what the best ones are and came up with the below list during my search.
+After having my ropes fail on me multiple times from retail stores I went online to see what the best jump ropes are and came up with the below list during my search.
 I hope it helps!

 Best Jump Ropes For Cardio Compared and Reviewed

 |Top||Crossrope Get Lean - Weighted Jump Rope Set||Crossrope||Check Price on Amazon|

 |WOD Nation Speed Jump Rope||WOD Nation||Check Price on Amazon|

 |Everlast Evergrip Weighted Jump Rope||Everlast||Check Price on Amazon|

 |DEGOL Skipping Rope||DEGOL||Check Price on Amazon|